-Roberta H. Gruber is Director of the Department of Design at the Antoinette Westphal College of Media Arts & Design.
+Roberta H. Gruber is an associate teaching professor at the Antoinette Westphal College of Media Arts & Design.
 She holds a Bachelors degree in Fashion Design and a Masters degree in Arts Management from Drexel University.
 Roberta has a strong background in design and the business of design.
 She began her teaching career after spending several years in industry as president of her own dress company and as a designer for other nationally recognized firms.
 She also creates wearable art and has been hired to develop fashion illustrations and graphic images for marketing and advertising purposes for a variety of companies.

 Ms. Gruber is the author of several articles within The St. James Press, "Fashion Encyclopedia" and is also the author and illustrator of "Fashion Images", Prentice Hall, 1999, a text on fashion illustration.
 She has taught at Drexel for 30 years and curated art and design related exhibitions for the Drexel University, Leonard Pearlstein Gallery.
 She has spent several terms abroad teaching at the FIE (Foundation for International Education) in London as part of the Design & Merchandising department's study abroad program.
 Roberta continues to do fashion and related illustrative work, is the Educational Chair of the Collab Board at the Philadelphia Museum of Art, which sponsors an annual Student Design Competition for national colleges and universities with departments with a focus in design disciplines.
 Most recently Roberta Gruber has served as an expert witness for major design companies and legal firms regarding intellectual property and/or insurance related issues with significant positive outcomes.